Visitor Center Museum Closed During Construction Project

 Brawner Farm Trail: A paved path provides access to the Brawner Farm from the designated handicapped spaces in the newly opened parking area off Pageland Lane.

-Guide Dogs are permitted throughout the park.
+Service Animals are permitted throughout the park.

-Driving Tour: Audio CDs are available for sale in the park bookstore/gift shop to assist a self-guided driving tour of the Second Manassas battlefield.
+Driving Tour: Audio CDs are available for sale in the park gift shop to assist a self-guided driving tour of the Second Manassas battlefield.
 Free park brochures with maps and information about the various points of interest on the driving tour can be obtained at the Visitor Center information desk.

 Additional Information: Permanently disabled persons qualify for the lifetime Interagency Access Pass and may obtain one at no cost at the Visitor Center information desk.
 For more information contact visitor services at the following telephone numbers: